ClairePleche/PCBS_srt/README.md

 # Is there a link between temporal and spatial distance in a sequence learning/motor task?

 Using a SRT (Serial Reaction Time) task, I want to modulate the spatial distance separating the four possible locations for the stimuli and the temporal distance (ISI).
-I would like to see if the motor performance is higher when the two distances correlate (close in space and in time).
+I would like to see if same condition facilitates performance

 ## METHODS